ONSdigital/sml-supporting-info/method-info/totals-and-components/totals-and-components.md

 * Higher percentage threshold - the higher threshold calculated for the percentage range
 * Final total - the final total will be corrected if applicable or will remain as the original if not
 * Final component - the final components will be corrected if applicable or will remain as original components if not

+### Pandas Wrapper

+Note there are other ways to run this method.
+One way of doing so is via the [pandas wrapper](https://github.com/ONSdigital/sml-python-small/blob/main/sml_small/editing/totals_and_components)

 ## Test Data
 The test data mentioned in the example above can be found alongside this user documentation